New York ~ Day Four, 4.12.16

 1:45AM.
 The reader should know that I am writing at the end of very lengthy and exhausting days and as such, the fact that I can type anything legible, comprehensible, or in any way entertaining is essentially more than a minor miracle.

 My plan to dominate the New York restaurant scene and gain twenty pounds while I’m here seems to be moving along swimmingly.
 It’s okay.
 It’s all temporary.
-It will melt away upon resuming normal exercise regimen.
+It will melt away upon resuming normal exercise regimen (wishful thinking, perhaps).
 For now, it’s go big or go the ‘eff home.
 Since I’m not scheduled to depart until Sunday evening, it seems I’ll continue to go big.
 And today was not different.

 Scoured the streets for breakfast, finding a whole in the wall Korean breakfast/tea cafe called Round K. Super charming, had a buttery croissant with espresso-machine scrambled eggs (don’t ask me how he did it) with melted brie and avocado, a side of yogurt with berries, a latte with beautiful crafted foam art in a tea cup, and a rolled cake with orange marmalade and strawberries to finish.
 I could easily see that as a regular stop if I lived here.
 Good thing I don’t.